Mark Slackmeyer: Character biography

 Mark starts out as a radical at Walden College, and leads several peace rallies (in his first appearance, he referred to himself as Megaphone' Mark Slackmeyer").
 The character was initially modeled after a Yale undergraduate activist, Mark Zanger.
 Mark seized the office of Walden's President King twice (he considers the first time a failure as President King was far too cooperative), and in 1972 took a cross-country trip with Michael Doonesbury to Washington, and eventually to that year's Republican National Convention in Miami, Florida.

 Mark gives up his radical ideas and becomes the college radio personality at Walden, going by the moniker Marvelous' Mark".
 His father, Phil Slackmeyer, goes to the college for a reunion, and is astounded that his son is taking fewer business classes so he can become a radio man.
 However, Mark has never really cared about his father's positions on things (having referred to his father as a "fascist" in early strips).
 They have always simply agreed to disagree.
 After graduating (in Doonesbury: A Musical Comedy, where his full name is revealed to be Mark Sheldon Slackmeyer), Mark goes to work for NPR, where he is sometimes referred to as Microphone' Mark".
-In September 2025, it is hinted that Mark has lost his job as a result of Trump Administration budget cuts to the Corporation for Public Broadcasting.
+In September 2025, Mark's long-running radio show is canceled due budget cuts to the Corporation for Public Broadcasting.
+Mark subsequently begins a podcast called 'Rolling with the Bros,' focusing on the phenomenon of bro culture and its political ramifications.
 His views remain liberal, but are less extreme than they were in early years (in which he even seemed to have communist leanings).
 Jewish by birth, Mark could now be best described as a secular humanist.